yazoink/website-go-rewrite/README.md

+Massive WIP.
 Trying to learn Go by rewriting my website in it lol